linkedin/TE2Rules/README.md

 [![PyPI](https://img.shields.io/pypi/v/te2rules?color=blue)](https://pypi.org/project/te2rules/)

-TE2Rules is a technique to explain Tree Ensemble models (TE) like XGBoost, Random Forest etc., trained on a binary classification task, using a rule list.
+TE2Rules is a technique to explain Tree Ensemble models (TE) like XGBoost, Random Forest, trained on a binary classification task, using a rule list.
 The extracted rule list (RL) captures the necessary and sufficient conditions for classification by the Tree Ensemble.
 The algorithm used by TE2Rules is based on Apriori Rule Mining.
 For more details on the algorithm, please check out our [paper](https://arxiv.org/abs/2206.14359).

 TE2Rules provides a ```ModelExplainer``` which takes a trained TE model and training data to extract rules.
 Though the algorithm can be run without any data, we would recommend against doing so.
 The training data is used for extracting rules with relevant combination of input features.
 Without data, the algorithm would try to extract rules for all possible combinations of input features, including those combinations which are extremely rare in the data.